 SAN ANTONIO -- The Indiana Pacers are bringing back a familiar face.

-Stephenson, 26, spent the first four years of his career as a member of the Pacers, and those were his most productive years before he exited for Charlotte via free agency in the summer of 2014.
+Stephenson, 26, spent the first four years of his career as a member of the Pacers; they were his most productive years before he exited for Charlotte via free agency in the summer of 2014.

-One of his most famous moments came in 2014 when Stephenson was caught on film blowing into LeBron James' ear while the two prepared for a free throw to be shot.
+One of his most famous moments came in 2014, when Stephenson was caught on film blowing into the ear of Cavs All-Star LeBron James while the two prepared for a free throw to be shot.

-Stephenson has a career average of 8.7 points, 4.2 rebounds and 3.0 assists per game.
+Stephenson has career averages of 8.7 points, 4.2 rebounds and 3.0 assists per game.

 The Pacers (37-37) are currently occupying the seventh seed in the Eastern Conference standings.
 They haven't put together back-to-back wins since early February.